Kansas City Red: Music and performance style

 Red's music career lasted more than 40 years.
 The blues reviewer David Whiteis wrote that Red's vulnerable personality likely prevented his career from breaking out of the local circuit.
 According to Whiteis, Red was known to openly weep when he sang "I Am a Prisoner", a song he wrote about the time he spent in jail in 1980.
 However, Whiteis stated that Red "played a major role in transforming the blues from a southern tradition to a forward-looking urban form."
 Whiteis described his drumming style as “one of the most identifiable in Chicago Blues, 'busy and eccentric… punctuated by cymbal crashes" and controlled in with drum rolls.
 His signature solo, "Freedom Train", was marked by explosive drumming unanticipated in the middle of a slow blues shuffle.
 Whiteis wrote that Red's "legacy transcend[ed] his musical contributions" by virtue of his owning various clubs, his encouragement of artists and listeners from diverse backgrounds, and his "warm and amiable" style as emcee of his ongoing jam sessions in numerous clubs, including B.L.U.E.S. and the V and J Lounge, which were attended by musicians and fans from throughout Chicago.

+In 2014 the Killer Blues Headstone Project placed a headstone foe Arthur Stevenson at Mt.
+Glenwood Cemetery in Willow Springs, Illinois.